dmvianna/hello-haskell/README.md

 # hello-haskell

-First test building application in Haskell.
-An exercise from the [Haskell book](haskellbook.com).
+First test building an application in Haskell.
+An exercise from the [Haskell book](http://haskellbook.com).